ag-informatics/ag-informatics-course/module2/lab2/README.md

 ## Future Learning Pathways

-To learn best practices for Data Organization in Spreadsheets: https://datacarpentry.org/spreadsheet-ecology-lesson/ To round out your skills in Data Analysis & Visualization in Python: https://datacarpentry.org/python-ecology-lesson/
+To learn best practices for [Data Organization in Spreadsheets](https://datacarpentry.org/spreadsheet-ecology-lesson/)

+To round out your skills in [Data Analysis & Visualization in Python](https://datacarpentry.org/python-ecology-lesson/)

 ## License